RGB-Tools/rgb-lightning-sample/README.md

 Instructions and commands are meant to be run from the project's root directory.

-The included `Dockerfile` builds an RGB node image that is required to add RGB functionality to [ldk-sample].
-Each ldk node requires its dedicated RGB node.

-The `docker-compose.yml` file manages 3 RGB nodes and, when using the regtest network, it also manages:
+The `docker-compose.yml` file manages, when using the regtest network:
 - a bitcoind node
 - an electrs instance
 - an [RGB proxy server] instance